Burnt Fen: Mechanisation

-The financial standing of the Drainage District had steadily improved since the 1807 Act, and they were repaying the money borrowed in earlier years.
-A Fifth Burnt Fen Act was obtained in 1823, which recognised the damage done to river banks by horses and commercial traffic using them, and made provision for such use to be charged.
+The financial standing of the Drainage District had steadily improved since the 1807 act of Parliament, and they were repaying the money borrowed in earlier years.
+A Fifth Burnt Fen act of Parliament was obtained, the Fen Drainage Act 1823 (4 Geo.
+4. c. ciii), which recognised the damage done to river banks by horses and commercial traffic using them, and made provision for such use to be charged.
 The burden of repair costs to river banks was further lightened by an annual contribution from the Bedford Level Corporation, and also from the Turnpike Commissioners, who had built a road close to the course of the River Great Ouse on the north western edge of the Fen, although this latter sum proved difficult to obtain at times.

-Under the Acts of Parliament obtained in 1759, 1773, 1797, and 1807, two drainage districts had been set up, called the Burnt Fen First District and the Burnt Fen Second District.
+Under the acts of Parliament obtained in 1759, 1773, 1797, and 1807, two drainage districts had been set up, called the Burnt Fen First District and the Burnt Fen Second District.
 Re-organisation in 1879 resulted in the First District being renamed the Burnt Fen District, while the Second District became the Mildenhall District.